jack-webb/lan-webapp/README.md

 - Reads messages from a config file and exposes them to `/status`
 - Serves webapp that polls these API for updates

 The Frontend is mostly okay, but could use refactoring.
 Backend works (and is surprisingly reliable), but is messy and is still missing features.
+Would like to move to websockets eventually with better server info caching.

 #### Desktop
 ![Desktop View](https://i.jaffa.pw/qemkRB7.png)